The fifth myth of print sales: customers only choose on price

 I was buying a marketing brochure.
 It was a simple job.
 One that it would be easy just to choose the lowest price for.
 However, when it came to delivery there was a challenge.
 I needed to get the brochure to an exhibition without fail.

 One print company to whom I talked about the brochure convinced me that they were different.
 They guarantee to me on time delivery or my money back.
 They guaranteed to use a dedicated driver.
-(A courier would have probably given up at the exhibition dates.)
+(A courier would have probably given up at the exhibition gates.)
 They also made sure there would be time to prove the job to the marketing team.

 I ended up paying this company 12.5% more than the lowest price.
 It would have been easy to get a cheaper deal.
 But this company understood to my needs and focused on my pain.
 They also provided a set of unique guarantees.
 For this job, I considered the extra cost more than worthwhile.